-Cushing's ESL program is designed to prepare non-native speakers of English for equal participation with American students in all school activities - both in and out of class.
+Cushing's ESL program is designed to prepare non-native speakers of English for active participation in all school activities - both in and out of class.
 The program aims at developing students' proficiency in four major areas: reading, writing, speaking and listening comprehension.
 Although grammar is primarily introduced in the writing classes and vocabulary in the reading classes, unfamiliar words and grammatical structures are explained and practiced in all ESL courses as needed.
-Writing is practiced in all classes as well.
+Writing is practiced in every class at each level.

-In addition, students learn academic skills such as library, computer and dictionary use, note-taking, paraphrasing, outlining, test-taking strategies, effective notebook-keeping and time management.
-Recognizing the special needs of international students, ESL teachers provide support and guidance in areas of cultural adjustment, homesickness and academic advising as students get accustomed to the U.S. educational system.
+In addition, students learn and practice how to research, employ technology for academic purposes, and hone their inquiry and analysis.
+Recognizing the special needs of international students, ESL teachers also provide support and guidance in areas of cultural adjustment, homesickness, and academic advising to ease students' transition.

 Cushing offers two levels of ESL instruction: